 CAUTION: Use only chains and guide bars designed for this saw (see the Extract from the spare-parts list)!
+When changing the type of chain, the chain sprocket (11) will need to be modified for the chain type.
+It may be necessary to replace the chain sprocket.

 Check the sprocket before mounting a new chain.

 Worn out sprockets (8) may damage the new chain and must therefore be replaced.

 Remove the sprocket guard (See "PUTTING INTO OPERATION").

 Remove the chain and guide bar.

 Remove circlip (9).